top of page

 An open call for participating in THC had more than 250+ organisations and institutions from across the mountains joining in to clean up sites in their own areas.
 From Jammu and Kashmir to Sikkim to Arunachal Pradesh, around 15000 people came together to show their concern and love for the mountains.
 It also showed how the plastic pollution was a crisis across the mountain states.

-Since then, The Himalayan Cleanup has continued every year with volunteers doing home based audits during the pandemic times.
+Since then, The Himalayan Cleanup is continued every year with volunteers doing home based audits even during the pandemic times.
 THC is now observed from May 26 - 30, and volunteers can choose any one day in between these dates to conduct their cleanup exercise.

 The Himalayan